surypavel/aoc2025/README.md

 - Day 6: Had to do a complete rewrite for part 2.
 Wasn't hard but it took me quite a long time.
 - Day 7: Nice to have made it with a single top-to-bottom iteration.
 - **Day 8**: Medium difficulty.
 It's not obvious to me if my solution could be more efficient.
 Took me a long time to get it to usable state.
 Needed a complete rewrite for part 2.
+- **Day 9**: Hard.
+What a disaster of a code I have.
+Basically old trick with bucket-fill top-to-bottom of all intersection points.
+Super error-prone.